riccardobek/spring-reverse-proxy/README.md

 This component is based on WebFlux so I don't recommend using it with MVC.
 However, if you want to embark on this solution, I present what I managed to achieve to fix some of the conflicting behavior between WebFlux and MVC.

-In order to use the library combined with MVC it ​​is necessary to introduce in the properties file:
+In order to use the library combined with MVC it is necessary to introduce in the properties file:

     ...
     spring.main.web-application-type=reactive